theminstack/styled/README.md

 **NOTE**: The `props` method must always be the first styled method called, and it can only be used once per styled component.

 The simplest case is a props type which is "compatible" with the base component props type.
-Compatible means that the new styled component props could passed directly to the base component without modification.
+Compatible means that the new styled component props could be passed directly to the base component without modification.
 Omitting optional props, restricting prop values to a subset of the original types, and adding new props are all compatible changes.

 ```tsx
 interface IStyledDivProps {